Probate Q&A Series

 • Joint Ownership: Rights of survivorship pass assets to the co-owner immediately.

-• Sole Proprietorships: No corporate veil—funds fold into the personal estate.
+• Sole Proprietorships: No separate legal entity—funds generally become part of the personal estate.

-• Probate Process: Executors inventory all probate assets and distribute under Title 28A.
+• Probate Process: Personal representatives inventory all probate assets and distribute under Chapter 28A.

 If you face questions about which accounts become part of probate or how corporate assets stay separate, you don’t have to navigate this alone.
 Pierce Law Group’s attorneys guide families through North Carolina’s probate process every day.
 For a no-obligation consultation, email us at intake@piercelaw.com or call us at (919) 341-7055 today.